abellok/Book-Manager/README.md

 - As a user, I want to be able to search for a certain book based on title, author, genre, or page length
 - As a user, I want to see statistical facts about my book collection (# of books, # of authors, total # of pages, etc.)

+## Phase 4: Task 2

+Book added to collection.

+Book added to collection.

+Book removed from collection.

+Book added to collection.